terraform-viettelidc/terraform-provider-vcloud/website/docs/r/api_token.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_api_token"
-sidebar_current: "docs-vcd-resource-api-token"
+sidebar_current: "docs-vcloud-resource-api-token"
 description: |-
   Provides a resource to manage API tokens.
-API tokens are an easy way to authenticate to VCD.
+API tokens are an easy way to authenticate to Vcloud.
   They are user-based and have the same role as the user.
 ---

-# vcd\_api\_token
+# vcloud\_api\_token

 Provides a resource to manage API tokens.
-API tokens are an easy way to authenticate to VCD.
+API tokens are an easy way to authenticate to Vcloud.
 They are user-based and have the same role as the user.
 Explained in more detail [here][api-tokens].

-Supported in provider *v3.10+* and VCD 10.3.1+.
+Supported in provider *v3.10+* and Vcloud 10.3.1+.

 ## Example usage